-UN chief set to name new Libya envoy after rare contentious search
+UN Chief Set to Name New Libya Envoy After Rare Contentious Search

+The United Nations Secretary-General Antonio Guterres speaks during the 2nd day of the World Government Summit in Dubai, United Arab Emirates, Monday, Feb.
+13, 2017.
 United Nations Secretary-General Antonio Guterres was set to name a former Lebanese culture minister as new U.N. envoy to Libya, ending an unusually contentious four-month search that followed U.S. rejection of his first suggestion.
-Ghassan Salame, dean of The Paris School of International Affairs, attends a session at the annual meeting of the World Economic Forum in Davos January 24, 2014.

 Discussions